 Making hot pads is an easy sewing project that will save you money and allow you to customize to your kitchen colors and style.
-To make them really affordable, you can use scrap fabric on the outside and cut towels or sweatshirts as the fillers.
+To make them really affordable, you can use scrap fabric on the outside and cut towels or sweatshirts as the fillers, and sew them into quilted, two-handed, and even mini hot pads.
 Or purchase coordinating fabric to your kitchen design for a purely tailor-made look.
-And best yet, these homemade hot pads will last for many years, much longer than store-bought hot pads probably will.
+And best yet, these homemade hot pads will last for many years, much longer than store-bought hot pads... probably will.

 01 of 09

 These hot pads are very simple to make and can be completely customized to your style.
 Made with two pieces of cotton fabric and filled with sweatshirt material and polyester batting, this tutorial is perfect for the beginning sewer.
 The sides are finished with three rows of stitches, and you can add a design to the front by drawing with chalk and then sewing over the lines.

 Another easy, beginner hot pad pattern, these instructions require two 10-by-10-inch pieces of cotton fabric plus a fabric heart to zigzag stitch onto the front of the hot pad.
 The finished hot pad is adorable and it's perfect for the country-style kitchen.